 Love Dodecahedron: There are so many love triangles that include the two main protagonists that it inevitably results in this: Inuyasha/Kagome/Kikyo, Inuyasha/Kikyo/Naraku, Inuyasha/Kagome/Koga, Kagome/Koga/Ayame, Kagome/Inuyasha/Hojo, and then we have Inuyasha/Jakotsu.

 Tessaiga initially appears to be this, then it seems to be averted when it's revealed Sesshoumaru can use it as well, it's only the youkai-repelling barrier that stops him.
 Finally, it's confirmed during a Die or Fly test of worth when Sesshoumaru deliberately steals Tessaiga's power to test its bond with Inuyasha only to find the power immediately flees back to Inuyasha at the first chance it gets.

 Toukijin is so powerful and evil not even Toutousai can approach it.
 Sesshoumaru overcomes the blade's evil will easily and the sword obeys him loyally until the day it's destroyed.

-Tenseiga accepts only Sesshoumaru as its true master even though Sesshoumaru doesn't want it at all.
+Tenseiga is extremely loyal to Sesshoumaru even though he doesn't want it at all.
 Even when he deliberately shatters the blade and discards it, the sword ends up reforging itself and landing back on the ground near Sesshoumaru.
 The only reason Tenseiga is not a Clingy MacGuffin is because it can be physically separated from Sesshoumaru.
 It just won't stay separated.